RESEARCH PROFILE

 One Health

-The focus of “One Health” is on researching and promoting health, taking into account the interaction with ecosystems.
+The focus of"One Health" is on researching and promoting health, including interaction with ecosystems.
 Biological, psychological, informatics and environmental chemistry methods enable the development of innovative approaches to answer health and environment-related questions.
-Spokesperson: Prof. Dr. Stefan Kalkhof

 Smart Sensing, Automation and Analytics

-The research focus “Smart Sensing, Automation and Analytics” deals with the development and implementation of intelligent sensors and the processing, analysis and communication of sensor data.
-Fields of application can be found, for example, in industrial automation, autonomous driving and robotics.
-Spokesperson: Prof. Dr. Klaus-Stefan Drese
+The research focus"Smart Sensing, Automation and Analytics" deals with the development and implementation of intelligent sensors and the processing, analysis and communication of sensor data.
+Fields of application include industrial automation, autonomous driving and robotics.

 Sustainable mobility and energy concepts

-The focus area “Sustainable mobility and energy concepts” deals with fuel research, energy management for hybrid powertrains and mechatronic motion systems in vehicles, among other things.
-In the field of energy, the focus is on the generation, storage, transportation, distribution and efficient use of energy.
-Spokesperson: Prof. Dr. Michael Rossner
+The focus area"Sustainable mobility and energy concepts" deals with fuel research, energy management in hybrid powertrains and mechatronic motion systems in vehicles.
+In the energy sector, the focus is on the generation, storage, transportation, distribution and efficient use of energy.

 Interdisciplinary cooperation in other fields of research